FOREX-Risk currencies on defensive on fresh Greece doubts

 “I think we are at a watershed now.
 If the Greek debt swap goes well and the U.S. job data points to continued recovery, then the market could return to the risk-on mood,” said a trader at a Japanese bank.

-“But if Greece cannot get the deal, then that would be a game changer,” he added.
+“But if Greece could not get the deal, then that would be a game changer,” he added.

 The euro plumbed a three-week low at $1.3103 on EBS late on Tuesday, but has managed to stay above solid supports around $1.31, including the cloud top of daily Ichimoku charts at $1.3097 and the 76.4 percent retracement of its rally in mid to late February at $1.3095.